image-source-control/image-source-control/readme.txt

 * Show the standard picture credit for all images without a selected source
 * Choose which data is displayed in the Global List
 * List only images with a proper source in the Global List
-* Show image sources for Elementor background images
+* Show image sources for Elementor background images, images in Kadence Blocks Galleries, and Kadence Related Content Carousel
 * Developer options to show overlay captions for CSS background images
 * Exclude certain images from showing the overlay by adding the `isc-disable-overlay` class
 * Personal email support